yagom-academy/yagom-academy.github.io/docs/API Design Guidelines/Special Instructions.md

     }
     ```

-    These methods form a semantic family, and the argument types appear at first to be sharply distinct.
-However, when Element is Any, a single element can have the same type as a sequence of elements.
+    <i><span style="color: #C0C0C0">These methods form a semantic family, and the argument types appear at first to be sharply distinct.
+However, when Element is Any, a single element can have the same type as a sequence of elements.</span></i>

     ```swift
     ❌